Home

 Overused Phrases

-Phrases like "To whom it may concern," or "I am writing to express my interest," are overused and can make your letter blend in with others.
-Strive for originality.
+Phrases like 'To whom it may concern' or 'I am writing to express my interest' are overused and make your letter blend in with the rest.
+Lead with originality.

 Phrases to Avoid in Your Cover Letter Opening

-These common phrases can make your cover letter seem generic and unoriginal:
+These common phrases make your cover letter read generic and unoriginal:

 • •"To whom it may concern"